DITA

 Ultimately, a lack of version control contributes heavily to misinterpretations, increasing the risk of regulatory violations and damaging overall product reliability.

-Translation and Localization Delays
+Facing Delays in Translation and Localization

 Manual translation significantly delays global deployments, directly impeding time-to-market.
 Maintaining linguistic consistency is critical for product usability and safety, especially with complex technical details.
 Poor translations lead to misinterpretations, potentially causing product misuse and regulatory violations, impacting user experience, and limiting market penetration.